allenai/taggers/README.md

 For example, you might have a tagger that identifies animals.
 Following is the string serialized form of a tagger.
-To the left of `:=` is the name of the tagger--that is when the tagger finds a type it will have this name.
+To the left of `:=` is the name of the tagger - when the tagger finds a type it will have this name.
 To the right of `:=` is the tagger class.
 This is a Java/Scala class; if no package is specified `taggers` will look in `edu.knowitall.taggers.tag`.
 Between the braces `{}` are the arguments to the tagger.